Low Brain Cholesterol—Separating Fact from Fiction

 Nonserious?
 Seriously?
 I don’t know about you, but I wouldn’t want any of those side effects.
 They say they are rare, but “post-marketing” reports tend to be rare, because most people don’t report side effects directly to the manufacturer.
 If you feel fuzzy-headed on a statin, trust your experience over the fine print.
 The only way to know for sure if the statin is the culprit is to stop the statin to see for yourself if the fog lifts.
 [In most cases, this would not be medically dangerous, but please always consult with your health care provider before making any changes to your medication regimen].

 Stop the statin?!
 What about high cholesterol and heart disease?
 Won’t millions of arteries across the country slam shut?

-Statins are a bad idea —not just because they can gum up your brain, slow your hormone production, reduce your coenzyme Q10 levels, cause muscle pain, and put you at risk for other potential side effects, but also because they may not even reduce your risk for heart attacks.
+Statins are a bad idea for most people—not just because they can gum up your brain, slow your hormone production, reduce your coenzyme Q10 levels, cause muscle pain, and put you at risk for other potential side effects, but also because they may not even reduce your risk for heart attacks.
 Prominent cardiologist Dr. Aseem Malhotra agrees: heart disease is NOT about cholesterol or saturated fat.

 Heart disease is about insulin resistance (aka pre-diabetes) and inflammation within your blood vessels.
 Diets high in refined carbohydrates (like sugar, flour, cereals and fruit juice) can lead to abnormally high insulin levels.
 It just so happens that insulin boosts the activity of your cholesterol-building enzyme, HMG-CoA-reductase—the very same enzyme that statin drugs suppress!
 [Nelson DL, Cox MM.
 Lehninger Principles of Biochemistry.
 5th ed.
 New York, NY: W.H.
 Freeman; 2008:842.]

-That’s right—eating too much processed carbohydrate is most likely what’s raising your “bad” cholesterol in the first place.
+That’s right—eating too much processed carbohydrate is most likely what’s raising your “bad” cholesterol (and your triglycerides) in the first place.
 The call is coming from inside the house.
-Turn down the refined carbs in your diet and you will naturally turn down your internal cholesterol production—all without drugs, side effects or co-pays.
+Turn down the refined carbs in your diet and you will naturally improve your cholesterol test results—all without drugs, side effects or co-pays.
 Chances are, if you have “high cholesterol,” you don’t have a cholesterol problem; you have a sugar problem.
 Cholesterol is just an innocent bystander, corrupted by too much sugar—guilt by association.